Having a neat setup can often really help with productivity, morale and health problems.

 The desk mat was good for protecting the actual desk, but it was too small as it didn't cover most of the desk, the mouse struggled to glide along it, and it was really difficult to clean.
 The orange also felt too bright at times.

-After 12 months of not being particularly happy with my desk, and having some time and money to invest into it, I decided to replace a few items.
+After 12 months of not being particularly happy with my desk, and having some time and money to invest in it, I decided to replace a few items.

 New setup for 2022